josephdadams/TallyArbiter/readme.md

 ### Roland VR-50HD-MKII
 You will need the IP address of the Roland switcher.

+### Ross Carbonite Models
+You will need the IP address of the Ross Carbonite switcher.
+Your Carbonite must be configured to send the data to Tally Arbiter at the port you specify.
+All Ross products use the TSL 3.1/5.0 protocols, however this specific source type allows you to process tally information by specific supported busses (ME1, MME1, Auxes, etc.) regardless of the "OnAir" setting that is configured on the Carbonite itself.

 ### Newtek Tricaster
 You will need the IP address of the Tricaster.